 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-[1. bis The insurance required under paragraph 1 shall:
+1. bis The insurance required under paragraph 1 shall:

-(a) Be proposed at the time of applying for approval of a Plan of Work of exploitation to allow the Commission and Council to assess the satisfactoriness of the proposed insurance policy against this Regulation and the relevant Standard and Guidelines; and
+(a) Be proposed at the time of applying for approval of a Plan of Work of exploitation to allow the Commission and Council to assess the satisfactoriness of the proposed insurance against this Regulation and the [applicable][] Standard, [and taking into account the relevant][] Guidelines; and

-(b) Be in effect from the start date of the Contract, until such time as the Environmental Performance Guarantee has been released back to the Contractor in full by the Authority.
+(b) Be in effect from the start date of the Exploitation Contract, until such time as the Environmental Performance Guarantee has been released back to the Contractor in full by the Authority.

-(c) cover all potential harms to people, property, natural resources, and environment that may occur, wherever located, or howsoever caused, as a result of the Contractor’s activities in the Area.
+(c) cover all [] harms to people, property, natural resources, and environment that may occur, wherever located, or howsoever caused, as a result of the Contractor’s activities in the Area.

 Please indicate the rationale for the proposal.
 [150-word limit]